The Barbara Lazarus Award for Graduate Student and Junior Faculty Mentoring

 - letters from colleagues who have first-hand knowledge of the candidate's mentoring and/or interactions with students, including colleagues' perceptions of the candidate based on their interaction with the candidate's students (simultaneously or subsequently) and/or from colleagues who can comment on the candidate's role in departmental or college changes/conversations, situating the candidate in a larger educational context, if possible

 - brief C.V.
 (2-4 pages).

 PLEASE NOTE that the maximum number of letters allowed is 30.

-Five CDs, DVDs, or USB sticks, each containing a single PDF of the complete nomination packet, must be submitted on or before the first Monday in February to Everett Tademy, assistant vice president for diversity and equal opportunity services, at Whitfield Hall 200.
+One USB stick containing a single PDF of the complete nomination packet, must be submitted on or before the second Monday in February to Everett Tademy, assistant vice president for diversity and equal opportunity services, at Whitfield Hall 200.

 The committee will choose one person to be recommended to the provost as the year’s recipient of the Barbara Lazarus Award.
 Upon the provost's approval, the award recipient will be notified in late February, and the award presented at a public ceremony open to the entire university community in late spring.